skooter500/MusicVisuals/README.md

 As a group we were proud of the whole project but to identifiy each renders outstanding values would be :

+1. Menu
+When it came to the menu, the complex use of the mouse methods from proccessing, allowing to create an almost high end menu.
+Helping me understand how menus such as Spotify or Youtube are created.
+With the ability to select specific renders within the respective ranges.

 1. First

 1. Second

 1. Third
+The use of mathematical concepts in processing to create a sine wave that curves around a circle creating a smoothened wave thats sound and colour responsive.

 1. Fourth